2023 Schools for a Doctorate Highly Focused on Bioengineering Major in Connecticut

 Top 2 Most Focused Doctor’s Degree Colleges for Bioengineering & Biomedical Engineering in Connecticut

-You’ll be in good company if you decide to attend Yale University.
-It ranked #1 on our 2023 Schools for a Doctorate Highly Focused on Bioengineering Major in Connecticut list.
-Yale University is a fairly large school located in New Haven, Connecticut that handed out 9 doctorate’s bioengineering degrees in 2020-2021.
+Out of the 2 schools in the Schools for a Doctorate Highly Focused on Bioengineering Major in Connecticut that were part of this year’s ranking, Yale University landed the #1 spot on the list.
+Yale University is a fairly large private not-for-profit school situated in New Haven, Connecticut.
+It awarded 14 doctorate’s bioengineering degrees in 2021-2022.

-With a freshman retention rate of 93%, the school does an excellent job of retaining its undergraduate students.
-The undergrad student loan default rate at the school is 2.0%, which is quite low when compared to the national default rate of 10.1%.
+The impressive undergraduate student-to-faculty ratio of 6 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+With a freshman retention rate of 98%, the school does an excellent job of retaining its undergraduate students.
+The school has an impressive undergrad student loan default rate.
+It’s only 0.2%, which is much lower than the national rate of 10.1%.

-Read more about Bioengineering & Biomedical Engineering at UCONN
+Read full report on Bioengineering & Biomedical Engineering at UCONN

 Switch to a Different Ranking Method